-If the product caused death, surviving family has entitlement to compensation.
+If the product caused death, surviving family has an entitlement to compensation.
 A death resulting from a defective product will ultimately result in a wrongful death lawsuit.

 Charlotte Product Liability: How Do I Prove Negligence in a Product Liability Case?

-In order for a plaintiff to prove negligence in a product liability case he or she must show that the defendant owed the plaintiff a duty of care and that duty of care was not fulfilled.
+In order for a plaintiff to prove negligence in a product liability case, he or she must show that the defendant owed the plaintiff a duty of care and that duty of care was not fulfilled.
 Depending on the circumstances, the plaintiff’s own negligence in the incident could lead to the recovery of damages being offset.
 How can a plaintiff be negligent?
 If the plaintiff wound up ignoring the warning label on the product or used the product inappropriately, they could be found negligent themselves.